dig-soilman/dig-soilman.github.io/README.md

 ## Donald G. McGahan

-This is a place to put bits and items to be worked on, and perhaps
+GitHub is a place to put bits and items to be worked on, and perhaps
-	completed items.
+	links to completed items.

+### About Me

 University instruction in the United States of America increasingly
 	demands technology.